Pelvic Floor Therapy

 Does insurance cover the costs of pelvic floor physical therapy?

 Pelvic floor dysfunction is regarded in the medical community as a serious issue that requires treatment.
 Therefore, pelvic floor physical therapy, among other types of treatment for pelvic floor dysfunction, is typically covered by public and private insurance.
 At Spear, what sets us apart is our commitment to making our services as accessible as possible for patients in the diverse communities that we serve.
 We participate in-network with all major insurance companies in NYC including Aetna, BCBS, Cigna, UHC & Medicare.
-We also will work with patients with out-of-network plans to make care more affordable, as well as provide one of the lowest self-pay rates in the city for this specialty service.

 Patients should review their insurance coverage before beginning treatment.
 Some insurers cap the amount of physical therapy coverage per year per patient, and others limit the number of sessions that will be covered.
-Spear provides pelvic floor therapy in-network with most insurance companies and works with patients out-of-network to provide affordable care.
-In addition to numerous locations, we also provide telehealth so anyone can access care.

 Is pelvic floor therapy painful?